 The clock of time never stops and the same goes for technology as well.
 The term ‘DeepFaceDrawing’ might be one you have never heard of.
 The reason is that it is a fresh new face image technology coming from a team of researchers based in China.
 DeepFaceDrawing is an image processing technique of coming up with realistic face drawing by using a sketch as input.
 In other words, it is capable of 3d face reconstruction from a single image.
 New image processing methodologies are always a plus in many areas of work.

 The first thought would obviously go to graphic designing, as DeepFaceDrawing can prove to be a good alternative to GAN technology once developed enough.
 Apart from that, it can prove invaluable to the police forces at times when a sketch is needed before progressing.
 The uses can go as far as your imagination.
 In this guide, we will take a look at this new ground-breaking technology, give you an insight into it, and most importantly, show you how to draw a realistic face with it.
+On the other hand, if you want to convert your photos to sketch, you may try the online photo editing tools provided by VanceAI.

 A face image is a complex image, not only because of its intense details but also because of how varied they can be.
 There are more than seven billion different faces in this world and each one is unique.
 Naturally, even an advanced AI-based technology would face issues with creating a face image and similar pictures.
 The DeepFaceDrawing algorithm differs from others in its approach.
 This new approach does not restrict itself to the input sketch given, trying to find the exact match for it.